robertominini/Watch-your-words/index.md

 ### MTLD and VOC-d
 The MTLD and the VOC-d measures are lexical diversity measures.

+#### MLTD

+The idea behind the MTLD is a sequential evaluation of TTR, where TTR is defined as the number of unique words / total number of words.
+Suppose we have the text: “of the people by the people for  the people”.
+We initially define a variable, factor count, to value 0.
+Then, we evaluate TTR sequentially
+“of” 1/1 = 1
+“of the” 2 / 2 = 1
+“of the people”  3/3 = 1
+“of the people by” 4/4 = 1
+“of the people by the” 4/5  = 0.8
+“of the people by the people” 4 / 6 = 0.667

+Now when a value falls under a certain factor size chosen a priori (in the paper is set to 0.720), we add 1 to the factor count and we reset factor calculations.
+So we go on like:

+“for” 1/1 = 1
+“for the” 2/2 = 1
+“for the people” 3/3 = 1

+When the text ends, usually we have some words left which have not reached the factor size of 0.720.
+For these last words,, the factor size is calculated on the basis of how far the TTR value has progressed toward the designated default factor size of .720
+When we have gone through all the text we compute MLD as number of words/factor count The computation of MTLD is performed two times, once in left-to-right text order and once in right-to-left text order.
+The two results are then averaged.

 #### VOC-d
 In order to calculate the VOC-d metric we follow the following steps:
 1. From the text, we take 100 samples made of 35 tokens.